Get a 0% Interchange-Plus Markup with Membership Fee Pricing

 Where to Find Membership Fee Pricing for Payment Processing

-I first saw this type of pricing arrangement from Heartland Payments, which offers a $60 per month plus interchange plan for low-volume merchants (under 50K per year).
-If you read the review, you’ll see my math describing why this is not actually a good deal for most merchants.
+I first saw this type of pricing arrangement from Heartland Payments, which offers a $65 per month plus interchange plan for low-volume merchants (under $50K per year).
+If you read the review, you’ll see my math describing why this is not actually a good deal for most low-volume merchants.
 Still, it was an interesting proposition to me.
-Next I saw this from Transparent Merchant Services.
-Transparent does a much better job of providing value for a wider range of merchants than Heartland does with their low-volume option.
-Value-added services like a payments gateway/virtual terminal make these plans even better values.
-They have no early termination fees either, which is great to see.
-Then I came across Payment Depot, who – in my opinion – provides the best membership fee pricing model currently available to merchants regardless of processing volume.
-Like Transparent, Payment Depot includes value-added services to make the plans even more alluring, along with nixing early termination fees.
-They go a step further than Transparent, however, by doing away with PCI compliance fees and processing limits.
+Years later, services like Payment Depot (see our review) popped up actively advertising this type of pricing model.
+Payment Depot includes value-added services to make the plans even more alluring, along with nixing early termination fees.
 This leads to some serious savings and value for the broadest spectrum of merchants possible.

 Why Does a Flat Fee Plus Interchange Make Sense?

 Here’s what I make of this pricing structure.
 Most processors charge you a percentage fee, which means that larger transactions cost merchants more to process.
 But, when you think about it, larger transactions don’t necessarily cost the provider more to process.
 Having to deal with a thousand one dollar transactions is, in reality, far more expensive than dealing with one $1000 transaction.
 So why do most processors charge a percentage markup on transactions?
 As far as I can tell, there are two reasons: